MarcSolde/prom-glows/README.md

 # prom-glows

-Prometheus federation
+# Prometheus federation

-This assumes the following
+This assumes the following ips

 3 prometheus running
  - 2 being on a slave setting